Dog Shampoo Ingredient Database? Ingredients To Look For Or Avoid In Dog Shampoo

 Q3: Are homemade dog shampoos safe?

 Yes, if you use gentle, natural ingredients like castile soap, coconut oil, and apple cider vinegar.
 Homemade shampoos avoid harsh chemicals and can be great for sensitive skin.
-Always patch test first to avoid reactions.
+Always patch test first to prevent reactions.

 Q4: Why avoid shampoos with artificial fragrances?